X

 As the scholarly journal for the National Council of University Research Administrators, the RMR is concerned with the broad range of issues affecting the administration of research and the changing research environment at the national and international levels.
 The RMR provides a forum for the dissemination of knowledge about the study and practice of the research administration profession.
 All issues are open to the public and accessible online.

 Papers submitted to RMR are examined by at least two reviewers for originality and timeliness in the context of related research.
-Papers submitted to RMR are shared only with peer reviewers on a double-blind basis during the review process.
+Articles, Notes, Forums, and Case Studies submitted to RMR are shared only with peer reviewers on a double-blind basis during the review process.
+Book reviews are subject to editorial review.
 If not accepted for publication, RMR will not circulate the work further and will retain no publication or copyright claims.
 Reviews generally are completed in 30-90 days, with publication in the next available issue.
 Please submit revisions along with a list of changes and justification for changes made.
 Developing issues publish manuscripts on a rolling basis.

 Authors submitting a paper to RMR automatically agree to confer a limited, non-transferrable, non-exclusive license to RMR if and when the manuscript is accepted for publication.
 This license allows RMR to publish a manuscript in a given issue.